Differential graded algebras for trivalent plane graphs and their representations: Functoriality for the enlarged dg-algebra

 Proposition \ref{prop:Move_V_action} demonstrates that Move V preserves the tame dg-isomorphism type of our dg-algebra.
 But actually, there is more structure.
 Suppose we have trivalent plane graph $G$.
 Notice that up to isotopy, the centering and web of any two gardens are the same, and hence we may assume this data is fixed.
 We will also fix an underlying orientation of the edges of $G$, as we have described the effect of changing this orientation in Section \ref{ssec:orientation_change}.
 Let $\scr{G}(G)$ denote the space of (not necessarily non-degenerate) gardens for this fixed centering, web, and orientation, all of which we omit from the notation.
 If $\xi \in S^*S^2$ is a possible seed, meaning its base point $s$ is not on the vertices, edges, centering, or web, then denote by $\scr{G}(G;\xi)$ the space of gardens with this fixed centering, web, and orientation, but with $\xi$ as its seed.
 We may realize this as the fiber of a Serre fibration.

 Let $\scr{S}_n(\xi)$ denote the space of $n$-tuples of embedded loops on $S^2$ starting and ending at $\xi$ with initial and terminal tangent vectors positive with respect to $\xi$, such that the strands are disjoint except at the base point $s$, and with a chosen point on each loop other than $s$.
-We may simply take any such element of $\scr{S}_n(\xi)$ and extract from it the (unordered) $n$-tuple of points, one for each loop.
+We note that $\scr{S}_1(\xi)$ is contractible with respect to the $C^{\infty}$ topology, c.f. work of Eliashberg and Polterovich \cite[Proposition 1.4.A]{EP} for the contractibility of a slightly different space, from which contractibility of our $\scr{S}_1(\xi)$ easily follows.
+(Their space is a little more rigid than ours near the seed, and does not include the choice of point.)
+Furthermore, for each element of $\scr{S}_{n}(\xi)$, because $S^2$ is oriented, the loops are ordered, and we note that the map $\scr{S}_{n+1}(\xi) \rightarrow \scr{S}_n(\xi)$ given by forgetting the first loop is a Serre fibration with fiber given by a space equivalent to $\scr{S}_1(\xi)$.
+Hence, inductively, each $\scr{S}_n(\xi)$ is contractible.
+Additionally, for any such element of $\scr{S}_n(\xi)$, we may extract from it an (unordered) $n$-tuple of points, one for each loop.
 This is a Serre fibration

 to the $n$th unordered configuration space.
 When $n = g+3$, the space $\scr{G}(G;\xi)$ is just the fiber over the centering.
 Hence, from the long exact sequence of homotopy groups, and since $\scr{S}_n(\xi)$ is contractible, we find that the connected components of $\scr{G}(G;\xi)$ are in bijection with the braid group on $g+3$ elements,